Reaching for the phone is its own barrier at the start line.

 A raised wrist, and you have started.

-Your hands are full, or the phone is across the room on its charger.
-The task you meant to begin is drifting past its time.
-You glance at your wrist to check the hour, and there it is: a soft amber note on the watch face, quiet, not loud.
-Quarterly report, a few minutes overdue.
-No red, no buzzing, no lecture.
-You tap the complication, and the watch drops you straight into Just Start, one line and one button, and you begin the first small piece right there, standing where you are.
+You tap Start on the notification, and the watch drops you straight into Just Start, one line and one question, and you begin the first small piece right there, standing where you are.
 You never picked up the phone.
 Behind the scenes the phone is still the hub, holding your day and keeping both screens in step.
 But for that one fragile moment, all it took was your wrist.

 Most watch apps are one of two things.
 Some are a separate tracker with their own data to keep fed, another list to maintain on a tiny screen.
 Others are just a stream of mirrored notifications you swipe away, telling you only what you already missed.
 Beginary is neither.
 It is the same single loop from your phone, mirrored to your wrist, with nothing new to manage and one tap to actually begin.
 Not another thing to check.
 A faster way to start the thing you already meant to do.